 Update driver through Device Manager

-When you connect an Xbox One Wireless Controller to your Windows 8.1 or Windows 7 PC with a micro-USB cable, Windows will automatically download and install the drivers for the controller.
+When you connect an Xbox One Controller to your Windows 8.1 or Windows 7 PC with a micro-USB cable, Windows will automatically download and install the drivers for the controller.
 If Windows is not set to automatically download device software, check for updates manually in the Device Manager:

 Note Windows may ask you for an administrator password or to confirm your choice.